Information for Parents and Families

 When is the selection process for RAs?

-- The selection process for new RAs begins in January and runs through March each year.
+- The selection process for new RAs typically begins in January and runs through March each year.
 Students who are interested in applying may visit our Join Our Staff page for more information.